johnhearn/johnhearn.github.io/_posts/2018-08-16-quantum-computing-primer-part-1a.md

 When measured, a 2-bit quantum register will collapse to just one of 4 possible states, just as in the classical case.

-What’s remarkable about quantum registers is that the number of possible states for the register *before* measurement is greater than the number of states that could be produced from two single quantum bits working separately.
+There is something truly remarkable about quantum registers and it is this: the number of possible states for the register *before* measurement is greater than the number of states that could be produced from two single quantum bits working separately.

 Let that sink in.

 Two linked, or *entangled*, quantum bits forming a 2-bit quantum register can be in a state which is not a combination of individual qubits!
-What's more, the measurement of one qubit collapses *both* qubits into a particular state, even if they are separated by great distances.
+What's more, the measurement of one qubit affects *both* qubits, even if they are separated by great distances.

 Einstein called this "spooky action at a distance" and the physical mechanisms behind it are still a mystery{% sidenote "entanglement" "See [this video](https://www.youtube.com/watch?v=XGulRS2IyF8) for an esoteric attempt to explain of this phenomenon." %}.
-Nonetheless it has been show and confirmed by many experiments to be true.
+Nonetheless it has been shown and confirmed by many experiments to be true.
 It is one of the remarkable facts that gives quantum computing its immense power and set it apart from classical computing.

 # Quantum computers are not reliable